tmo17/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 ### Deliverables:

-## Videos of our team controlling the wheels with your joystick controller:
+## Videos of our team controlling the wheels with joystick controller:
 ## Proposals for rumble functionality: